-If you are a University of Melbourne researcher who proposes to undertake a clinical research project, please consult this flowchart to help you to decide if your research involves a clinical trial that requires TGA CTN/CTX scheme registration.
+If you are a University of Melbourne researcher undertaking a clinical research project, please consult this flowchart to decide if your research involves a clinical trial.

-If your research involves a clinical trial follow the standard University process outlined below.
+If your research involves a clinical trial, follow the standard University process below.

-If it is proposed that the University will act as sponsor, please complete Steps 2–3.
+If another organisation will sponsor, please complete Steps 2–4.

 Note that if ethics review is approved by an external human research ethics committee, you must register this in Themis.